MichaelLarocca/blog-michael-jude-larocca/posts/2023/06-23/how-to-make-a-countdown-app-with-react-and-date-fns.md

 ### Selected library functions

-**For the countdown clock app, we will use the following six functions from the date-fns library:**
+**For the countdown clock app, we will use the following eight functions from the date-fns library:**

 * **format:** Formats a date according to the given format string.